carboncoop/home-energy-health-check/readme.md

  * `10predeploy.config` which contains a command to re-build the database (`artisan migrate:refresh --seed --force`).
 This should probably change to `artisan migrate --force` when the app has live data.

 If other things need to be run pre-deploy then they can be added to that file.  `composer install` is run automatically by AWS already.

-At the moment, `public/css/app.css` and `public/js/app.js` aren't built on the server, but whatever version you have locally is uploaded as part of the deploy.

 There is some documentation here: